GVinoth7/From-Data-to-Insights_DM_M1_Project/README.md

 The dataset was well known and mined by different data scientists to find a lot of business insights and the behaviour of people to understand the data set model.
 Observing the diversity of dataset model, I tried to experiment it with the well known data mining algorithms like Apriori to map the idea proposed insight to be verified.
+I also tried to experiment the dataset in my prespective to understand business model on bi-cycles like analysing the durability of the bikes, need of maintanence to bikes, and Investment planning.

+Thus, this project gets me through to play with the huge dataset and gives complete exploration to the usage of R.

 ## Challenges